 If worst comes to worst and the monthly payment is simply beyond your means, there are programs that can help.
 See "Solutions for Borrowers Who are Having Trouble Repaying Education Loans" on the FinAid Web site to learn more.

-For more information on student debt and related topics, look over the links on the next page.
+For more information on student debt and related topics, look over the links below.

 - Block, Sandra.
 "Graduates get option to repay student loans based on income."
 USA Today.
 May 19, 2009.http://www.usatoday.com/money/perfi/columnist/block/2009-05-18-student-loans-repayment-options_N.htm

 - Chaker, Anne Marie.
 "Students Borrow More Than Ever for College."
 Wall Street Journal.
 Sept.
 4, 2009.http://online.wsj.com/article/SB10001424052970204731804574388682129316614.html

 - Clark, Kim.
 "How Much Money Should I Borrow for College?"
 U.S. News & World Report.
 June 9, 2009.http://www.usnews.com/articles/education/paying-for-college/2009/06/09/how-much-money-should-i-borrow-for-college.html

 - How much student loan debt can I afford?
 Columbia College Financial Aid.http://www.ccis.edu/offices/financialaid/howmuchdebt.asp